 Growth of our Land by Ranching & Silvopasture Practices

 Our Dexter Cross Cow (1/2 Dexter, 1/4 Low Line, 1/4 Hereford) is Miss Betty Rock.
-Miss Betty was born in 2019 and has calved 1 baby.
+Miss Betty was born in 2019 on the ranch down the road.
 We received Miss Betty from a young 4-H participant who put all whole lot of time and energy into training her.
 Training has made her a dream to work with!
-Miss Betty's baby is still owned by the 4-H young lady and is being trained for show - he is a very handsome and smart young calf.
 Miss Betty was bred to Mr. Charlie and they produced the sweetest little heifer Shania Twain!
-She is an adorable horned red solid red calf!
-We were sending Miss Betty to the processor - we might just hold on to her a bit more!!!
+Miss Betty seems to be on a fall rotation, so we shall see what happens this fall!

 Pictured below: Miss Betty Rock (White Face) and Miss Lucy Lou

 Dexter cattle are an amazing 1st-time cattle owner breed!
-Smart and gentle, this breed would be amazing for 4-H/FFA projects.
+Smart and gentle, this breed would be amazing for 4-H/FFA show projects.
+The breed is smaller by nature, and may have trouble in a large cattle beef class - so check your 4-H/FFA/Fair Requirements.
 The meat is a deep red color that is marbled just right - often sought out by gourmet restaurants and often preferred over Wagyu beef.
 Our Dexter beef is fed primarily grass and forage from the ranch.
 We have used some grain or treats to do a bit of training in some cases (like when Mr. Charlie thought it would be a good idea to roam around the valley eating the nice green lawn grass at our neighbor's house).
 However, the grain usage is kept to a minimum (a training treat) to preserve the quality of our beef - and also the health of our cattle.
-However, we have learned that these cattle love apples - so when we have apples that is the choice treat!
+We have learned that these cattle love apples - so when we have apples, that is the choice treat!

 Get to Know

 *All our herds are closed herds at this time*